defold/doc/docs/en/tutorials/snake.md

     put_food(self) -- <5>
 end
 ```
-1. Declare a new function that puts a piece of food on the screen.
+1. Declare a new function called `put_food()` that puts a piece of food on the map.
 2. Store a random X and Y position in a variable called `self.food`.
 3. Set the tile at position X and Y to the value 3, which is the tile graphics for the food.
-4. Before you start pulling random values with `math.random()`, set the random seed, otherwise the same series of random values will be generated.
-Note, this seed should only be set once.
+4. Before starting to pull random values with `math.random()`, set the random seed, otherwise the same series of random values will be generated.
+This seed should only be set once.
-5. Call the function at game start so the player begins with a food item on the map.
+5. Call the function `put_food()` at game start so the player begins with a food item on the map.

-Now, detecting if the snake has collided with something is just a matter of looking at what's on the tilemap that the snake is heading towards and react.
+Now, detecting if the snake has collided with something is just a matter of looking at what's on the tilemap where snake is heading and react.
 Add a variable that keeps track of whether the snake is alive or not:

 ```lua
 function init(self)